 - Disable the overclocking feature in your CPU.
 Overclocking unstable the laptop.

 If the above methods don’t solve your laptop issue, you should take laptop service centers.
 Sometimes, the problem is related to a specific brand or the manufacturer.
-You need to provide complete details of the issue to the laptop manufacturer’s service unit.
-You should carry the invoice details if your laptop is under warranty period.
+Therefore, you need to provide complete details of the issue to the laptop manufacturer’s service unit.
+In addition, you should carry the invoice details if your laptop is under warranty period.
 In such a scenario, you will get the solution without investing a penny.